Powered by SchoolDash

 Environment: Excellent.
 Air pollution and traffic accidents are very low, while crime is quite low.

 Representation: Slightly out of balance.
-The socio-economic mix is out of balance with the local community, while ethnic representation is in balance with the local community.
+The socio-economic mix is slightly out of balance with the local community, while ethnic representation is in balance with the local community.
 Show details

 Disadvantaged pupils: Below average.
 Progress in maths is poor.
 Progress in reading is poor.
 Progress in writing is above average.